ScratchAddons/ScratchAddons/.github/ISSUE_TEMPLATE/---bug.md

 READ BEFORE CREATING!

 - Avoid creating duplicates!
 Read the FAQ page and search through Issues and Discussions before creating one.
-- Try to do a simple but descriptive title, and include detailed information in here.
+- Try to do a simple but descriptive title, and include detailed information here.
 This could save a lot of time and help us fix issues swiftly.
 - Make sure to use the latest version of Scratch Addons.
 - Asking for help should be done on Discussions or our Discord server.
 Return to the last page for the links.